xoolive/pyclass/pages/numpy.md

 title: Numpy and Matplotlib
 ---

-This session is based on two Python files.
-When you open these files with Visual Studio Code, you will notice pseudo-cells prefixed as follows:
+This session is based on a Python file.
+When you open this file with Visual Studio Code, you will notice pseudo-cells prefixed as follows:

 ![vscode ipython](../assets/images/vscode_ipython.png)